 Analogous to the $y$-transform of the scalar effective parameters, Eq.\,\eq{0.6}, we can introduce the $y$-transform of the effective tensor $\bm{\mathcal{L}}_*$,

 in terms of which the bound takes the particularly simple form \beq \bm{Y}+\bm{T}\geq 0. \eeq{2.16}

 While in principle, we could consider any arbitrary translation satisfying the aforementioned conditions, it has been shown that isotropic translations, reflecting the symmetry of the problem, are most-well suited \cite{Milton:1990:BRT}.
-We start by noting that any arbitrary isotropic fourth-order tensor can be written as
+We start by noting that any arbitrary isotropic rank-4 tensor can be written as

-where the three terms correspond to projections of an arbitrary rank-2 tensor onto the subspaces of tensors proportional to the identity, trace-free symmetric tensors, and antisymmetric tensors.
+where the three terms correspond to projections of an arbitrary rank-2 tensor onto the subspaces of tensors proportional to the identity tensor, trace-free symmetric tensors, and antisymmetric tensors.
 We refer to these three terms as the bulk-modulus, shear-modulus, and antisymmetrization terms, since in elasticity the coefficients $\lambda_1$ and $\lambda_2$ correspond to the bulk and shear modulus, respectively, while $\lambda_3$ has no counterpart as the elasticity tensor is symmetric with respect to permutations of the first two (as well as the last two) indices.
-In the following, we will encounter tensors of the form \beq . \eeq{2.18} We will use the fact that such a tensor is positive-semidefinite if and only if the three matrices, \beq ,~ , \text{ and } \eeq{2.19} are positive-semidefinite.
+In the following, we encounter tensors of the form \beq . \eeq{2.18} We use the fact that such a tensor is positive semidefinite if and only if the three matrices, \beq ,~ , \text{ and } \eeq{2.19} are positive semidefinite.
 We now chose the translation as \beq \bm{T}(t_1,t_2,t_3) = , \eeq{2.20} for $t_1\geq 0$ and $t_2$ and $t_3$ arbitrary.

-In order to show that such a translation is quasiconvex, as shown by Tartar \cite{Tartar:1979:CCA, Tartar:1985:EFC} and Murat and Tartar \cite{Murat:1985:CVH}, see also section\,24.3 in Ref.~\onlinecite{Milton:2002:TOC}, and following the analogous discussion in Ref.~\onlinecite{Gibiansky:1993:EVM}, it turns out to be useful to consider the Fourier series of the real parts the fields,
+In order to show that such a translation is quasiconvex, as shown by Tartar \cite{Tartar:1979:CCA, Tartar:1985:EFC} and Murat and Tartar \cite{Murat:1985:CVH} (see also section\,24.3 in Ref.~\onlinecite{Milton:2002:TOC}), and following the analogous discussion in Ref.~\onlinecite{Gibiansky:1993:EVM}, it turns out to be useful to consider the Fourier series of the real parts the fields,

 Since $\bm{E}$ and $\bm{D}$ are curl- and divergence-free, respectively, we obtain the following constraints on the Fourier coefficients \beq \bm{k}\times\bm{E}_{\bm{k}}=0 \text{ and } \bm{k}\cdot\bm{D}_{\bm{k}}=0. \eeq{2.212}